johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-13-deep_learning_for_audio_classification_of_wildlife_vocalizations.md

 *Deep learning* refers to a subset of machine learning that employs artificial neural networks with multiple layers to progressively extract higher-level features from raw input.
-In simpler terms, deep learning can be understood as a way for a computer to learn and make decisions by itself, much like how a human brain works, but using a series of interconnected layers in a network to analyze and interpret data.
+In simpler terms, deep learning can be understood as a way for a computer to learn and make decisions by itself, similarly, in some ways, to the way a human brain does.
+Instead of neurons, though, neural networks use a series of interconnected layers in a network to analyze and interpret data.

-These models, particularly the Convolutional Neural Networks (CNNs) that I am going to talk about here--are excellent
-at processing audio data--enabling automatic learning of intricate patterns in the sound, which is crucial for tasks like voice recognition, sound classification, and audio event detection.
+These models, particularly the Convolutional Neural Networks (CNNs) that I am going to talk about here--are excellent at processing audio data--enabling automatic learning of intricate patterns in the sound, which is crucial for tasks like voice recognition, sound classification, and audio event detection.

 ## Why are they so good at this?
 One major strength of neural networks, particularly CNNs, lies in their ability to work with raw inputs